 God’s Word clearly tells us that same-sex relationships are forbidden; roles for such are never delineated in a positive way and are considered unnatural.
 Christians must return to the Bible, beginning in Genesis, and live lives of informed faith rather than cultural feelings.
 Future families depend on it.

-is president of Crossroads Bible College and senior pastor of Crossroads Bible Church in Indianapolis, Indiana.
+is Executive Director of Grace Relations and Special Assistant to the President of The College of Biblical Studies.
 Dr. Ware is a popular speaker and author on critical issues including racism and gay marriage.
 He is also the author of Prejudice and the People of God.

 During the summer of 2006, billboards and yard signs in central Indiana posted this question as part of a campaign to increase acceptance for homosexual behavior.
 Sponsored by the Metropolitan Community Churches (MCC), a predominantly gay and lesbian denomination, the sign was part of a planned national campaign to “get people to take a fresh look at the social justice passages in the Bible.”1 Supporters behind the campaign (Faith in America) claim that some religious teachings have been used to justify slavery, racial segregation, oppression of women, and discrimination against gays and lesbians.